HashSlayer/OSWS/README.md

 ## Human-like Mouse Movement
 OSWS uses altered Bezier curves to create smooth, human-like mouse movements; and random pauses, stops, and occasional mistakes with path correction to simulate realistic user behavior.

+## Additional Notes:
+For image callibration using invetory grids, set the opacity to max and fill slots with the color value '#FFFF6A00'